 Piano Review Table

-Below, check out how the affordable Roland RD-300NX stacks up against some of its peers in categories like weight, price, and customer reviews, which hopefully makes it easier for you to making a purchasing decision when the time is right.
+Below, check out how the affordable Roland RD-300NX stacks up against some of its peers on the market:

 Roland RD 300NX: Wonderfully Designed